 From the Etruscan “Velzana” period, through the Medieval as well as the Renaissance period, you’ll witness what has made Orvieto the magical city it is today and how it has quite literally risen from below over the course of 2,500 years.

-It’s important to note that it isn’t possible to visit the Orvieto underground independently and you must take part in a guided tour for your visit.
+It’s important to note that it isn’t possible to visit the underground city independently and you must take part in a guided tour for your visit.
 Tours take about one hour and are offered in a few different languages.
 Tickets can be purchased from the ticketing office outside of the main entrance.

 The end of the tour will take you directly to the St. Patrick’s Well that we first visited at the beginning of this Orvieto itinerary.
 From there, you’ll end up right back at the entrance of the Funicular to take you back down to the Orvieto station and head back to Rome.